Interpolating Log-Determinant and Trace of the Powers of Matrix $\mathbf{A} + t \mathbf{B}$: Numerical Examples

-To estimate \(\tau\), we used the interpolation function in \eqref{eq:approx} with the set of orthonormal basis functions in \Cref{table:ortho-funct}.
-The colored solid lines in \Cref{fig:trace}(a) are the interpolations \(\tilde{\tau}(\t)\) with \(p = 1,3,5,7\), and \(9\) interpolant points, \(\t_i\), spanning a wide range \(10^{-4}\) to \(10^3\).
-In practice, fewer interpolant points in a small range, \eg \([10^{-2},10^2]\), are sufficient to effectively interpolate \(\tau\).
-It can be seen from the embedded diagram in \Cref{fig:trace}(a) that \(\tilde{\tau}(\t)\) with only a few interpolant points is remarkably close to the true function value.
+To estimate \(\tau_p\), we used the interpolation function in \eqref{eq:approx} with the set of orthonormal basis functions in \Cref{table:ortho-funct}.
+The colored solid lines in \Cref{fig:trace}(a, c, e) are the interpolations \(\tilde{\tau}_{p}(\t)\) with \(q = 1,3,5,7\), and \(9\) interpolant points, \(\t_i\), spanning from \(10^{-4}\) to \(10^3\).
+It can be seen from the embedded diagrams in \Cref{fig:trace}(a, c, e) that \(\tilde{\tau}_p(\t)\) is remarkably close to the true function value.
+In practice, fewer interpolant points in a small range, \eg \([10^{-2},10^2]\), are sufficient to effectively interpolate \(\tau_p\).